The UK has left the EU and there is now a transition period until the end of 2020 while the UK and EU negotiate additional arrangements.

-The UK is preparing to leave the EU on 31 October.
-If you are currently based in an EU country or Sovereign Base Area (including Gibraltar), or you, as an army spouse or partner, are an EU national, take a look at the latest information and useful links below to find out more.
+If you are currently based in an EU country or Sovereign Base Area (including Gibraltar), or you, as an Army spouse or partner, are an EU national, take a look at the latest information and useful links below to find out more.
 In the meantime, if you have a specific, immigration-related enquiry, contact our Foreign & Commonwealth team.

-From the date that the UK leaves the EU, you may need to hold the following to drive legally in an EU country:
+From 31 Dec 2020 you may need the following to drive legally in an EU country:

 Back to top

-If the UK leaves the EU without a deal on 31 October 2019, the rules on the movement of personal effects and motor vehicles to the UK from the EU will change.
+From 1 Jan 2021, the rules on the movement of personal effects and motor vehicles to the UK from the EU may change.
 These changes will bring the rules governing transfer of vehicles and personal effects from EU countries into line with those covering non-EU countries.

 In this situation any personal effects or vehicles that you return to the UK after EU Exit, that you were previously able to purchase and return to the UK without having to pay customs duty or import VAT, may need to meet the criteria for Transfer of Residence relief.Back to top

-For those personnel in Germany, if you are leaving Germany before the UK leaves the EU, you will need to cancel your Kindergeld payments or you will be liable to repay any payments you received after you left Germany.
+For those personnel in Germany, if you are leaving Germany before 31 Dec 2020 you will need to cancel your Kindergeld payments or you will be liable to repay any payments you received after you left Germany.

 Are you posted overseas and have concerns about Local Overseas Allowance (LOA) and exchange rates as a result of Brexit?
 The purpose of the allowance is to contribute to the difference between the cost of living in the UK and your overseas location.
 The Defence Business Service (DBS) and the Pay Colonel’s staff calculate LOA rates during overseas visits; the rates are regularly reviewed, meaning you should not be out of pocket because of your posting.